sjhloco/nornir_validate/README.md

 {% endif %}
 ```

-Below is an example of the YAML output after rendering the template with the example input variables.
+Below is an example of the YAML output after rendering the template with the example input data.

 ```yaml
 - show etherchannel summary: